CrushedPixel/littlstar-java-sdk/README.md

 ---
 ### Uploading files
 #### Prerequisites
 Access to the Littlstar upload endpoints must be requested by an application developer and approved by the Littlstar development team.
-Upon approval, an Application Token is generated for that application and can be revoked by Littlstar if abuse of our platform is detected, or if an application developer’s Token is in any way compromised.
+Upon approval, an Application Token is generated for that application and can be revoked by Littlstar if abuse of their platform is detected, or if an application developer’s Token is in any way compromised.
 Please read the [Littlstar API Terms of Service](http://developer.littlstar.com/terms/) for more information.

-To use a Littlstar Application Token to make File Upload requests, you can either instantiate a `LittlstarApiClient` object using `new LittlstarApiClient("APPLICATION_TOKEN")` or set it using `apiClient.setApplicationToken("APPLICATION_TOKEN")`.
+To use a Littlstar Application Token to make file upload requests, you can either instantiate a `LittlstarApiClient` object using `new LittlstarApiClient("APPLICATION_TOKEN")` or set it using `apiClient.setApplicationToken("APPLICATION_TOKEN")`.

 To be able to access private (user-specific) API endpoints (for example the upload endpoints), you need to authenticate the `LittlstarApiClient` first by logging in.